MN-Script-Team/Release-Notes/MAXIS/MAXIS v2016.09 Release Notes.md

 - Cases where the report date is not coded as a counted ABAWD month on the ABAWD tracking record *Completed by Ilse Ferris (@IlseFerris, Hennepin County).
 Resolved issue #2479.*

+**CASE TRANSFER**
+A limiter has been added so that the script run time will be reduced if only a small number of cases need to be found. *Completed by Casey Love (@C-Love, Ramsey County).
+Resolved issue #2492.*

+### NAV
+**DAIL/WRIT**
+Script has been reworked so it no longer transmits off of the current panel/list allowing user to keep the case numbers they want to see in front of them to enter in the script if needed. *Completed by Charles Potter (@CDPotter, DHS).
+Resolves issue #2475.*

 ### NOTES
 **ABAWD FSET EXEMPTION CHECK**
 Added gender dropdown list and mother/member number drop down list for baby born portion *Completed by Kenny Lee (@Kennyasalee, Ramsey County).
 Resolves issue #2450 & 2451.*